ColumbusUtrigas/ColumbusEngine/Lib/imgui/misc/freetype/README.md

 # imgui_freetype

-Build font atlases using FreeType instead of stb_truetype (the default imgui's font rasterizer).
+Build font atlases using FreeType instead of stb_truetype (which is the default font rasterizer in Dear ImGui).
 <br>by @vuhdo, @mikesart, @ocornut.

 ### Usage

-1. Get latest FreeType binaries or build yourself (under Windows you may use vcpkg with `vcpkg install freetype`).
+1. Get latest FreeType binaries or build yourself (under Windows you may use vcpkg with `vcpkg install freetype`, `vcpkg integrate install`).
 2. Add imgui_freetype.h/cpp alongside your imgui sources.
 3. Include imgui_freetype.h after imgui.h.
 4. Call `ImGuiFreeType::BuildFontAtlas()` *BEFORE* calling `ImFontAtlas::GetTexDataAsRGBA32()` or `ImFontAtlas::Build()` (so normal Build() won't be called):